-Your local grocery store and pharmacy carry bags of Epsom salt, which contain magnesium sulfate.
-Added to the bath, Epsom salts soothe sore muscles.
-A relaxing Epsom soak also draws toxins out of your pores.
+Your local grocery store and pharmacy carry bags of Epsom salts, which contain magnesium sulfate.
+Added to the bath, Epsom salts may soothe sore muscles.

 Some people take magnesium sulfate internally, but it’s easy to overdo it.
 If you ingest Epsom salt, you’re more likely to cause gastric distress than get any benefits.

-The bottom line: If you’d rather take luxurious baths to get your magnesium, get a bag of Epsom salts and soak your worries away.
+The bottom line: If you’d rather take baths to get your magnesium, get a bag of Epsom salts.

 How much magnesium should I take?

 Every supplement package includes specific instructions on how much to take.
-Follow the directions, and you should be just fine.
+Follow the directions.

-Don’t worry about balancing your supplement with the magnesium you get from foods.
+You don’t need to focus on balancing your supplements with the magnesium you get from foods.
 Your kidneys keep the right balance by filtering out excess magnesium found in food.
 But with supplemental magnesium, there is a risk of getting too much and suffering from magnesium toxicity.
-Before taking any dietary supplement, make sure it’s okay with your doctor.
+Before taking any dietary supplement, make sure to discuss it with your doctor.

-If magnesium makes you feel anxious, your body might be out of balance with other minerals, like sodium and potassium.
+If taking magnesium makes you feel anxious, other minerals, like sodium and potassium, might be out of balance.
 You also need adequate levels of B vitamins, boron and other trace minerals, which help to make sure you absorb the right amount of magnesium.
-Your doctor can order tests to make sure everything is in balance.
+Your doctor can order tests to be certain.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!